code-423n4/2024-04-ai-arena-mitigation/README.md

 ## Important note

-Each warden must submit a mitigation review for *every High and Medium finding* from the parent audit that is listed as in-scope for the mitigation review along with the *Additional Scope to be Reviewed* section.  **Incomplete mitigation reviews will not be eligible for awards.**
+Each warden must submit a mitigation review for *every* individual PR listed in the `Scope` section below. **Incomplete mitigation reviews will not be eligible for awards.**

 ## Findings being mitigated